puffycodes/ctf-library/docs/known_issues.md

 1. Hill Cipher (ctf_library.cipher.hill_cipher.py) is not working correctly when the plain text or cipher text does not match the block boundary exactly.
     - [Partial Resolution] Added padding and unpadding functions.
 Those functions are not called by the encrypt() and decrypt() functions automatically.
+1. Math Library pow() function (ctf_library.math.mathlib.MathLib.pow(x, n)) does not work properly when x is not integer.
+    - The algorithm is originally intended for integer value of x and positive integer n > 0.
+    - Interesting to find out why it did not work for non-integer, but not likely to be resolved soon.

 ## Resolved Issues